07/10/2024 9comments | Jump to last

 6 Posted 08/10/2024 at 05:33:07

-Lyndon, are you saying "£66m repayable, with the rest in preferred shares that aren't convertible for 7 years and warrants that would require further cash injections before they themselves could be converted."
+Lyndon, are you saying "£66m repayable, with the rest in preferred shares that aren't convertible for 7 years and warrants that would require further cash injections before they themselves could be converted." was the deal TFG negotiated with A-CAP, not what 777 Partners negotiated with Moshiri?

 "Under pressure from insurance regulators in Utah and South Carolina, A-CAP appears to be liquidating every investment it can from the 777 Partners empire in order to keep its own wolves at the door.
-Its expected return on the loans it made to Everton, which were worth just over 200 million pounds, amounts to just 66 million pounds in cash plus preferred equity.
-This equity cannot be converted for seven years and pays a small annual dividend at compounding interest.
-Also included in the deal are warrants allowing it to take a stake of up to ten percent of the club.
-This is the deal agreed with the Friedkin Group, which hopes to do what 777 Partners failed, and complete a takeover of the Premier League club."
+Its expected return on the loans it made to Everton, which were worth just over £200M, amounts to just £66M in cash plus preferred equity.
+This equity cannot be converted for 7 years and pays a small annual dividend at compounding interest.

 Add Your Comments